World's Strongest Man: 2020s

 The 2021 edition of the contest took place in Sacramento, California from 15 to 20 June.
 Defending champion Novikov failed to advance from his qualifying heat, after finishing 4th in a tightly fought group which saw just one point separating 1st and 4th position.
 Tom Stoltman improved on his second-place finish the year before to claim his first title after defeating four-time champion Brian Shaw head-to-head in the Atlas Stones, and became the first Scotsman to win the title.
 Shaw finished second, his best placing since his 4th title in 2016, and his first podium finish since 2018, while Canada's Maxime Boudreault placed third in his first WSM final.

 The 2022 contest held in Sacramento again was shaping up to be one of the best contests yet, with 2019 champion Martins Licis returning, and four former champions in the competition.
 Mateusz Kieliszkowski was once again forced to withdraw due to injury.
 Tom Stoltman successfully defended his title, winning by 10.5 points over Licis (in 2nd) and Oleksii Novikov, who placed 3rd despite winning three of the six events in the final.

 The 2023 edition of the contest was held at Myrtle Beach, South Carolina for the first time.
 Mitchell Hooper continued his rapid rise after his debut the previous year and secured 1st Place with four events wins out of six in the final.
 2 time Champion Tom Stoltman finished 2nd and 2020 Champion Oleksii Novikov came 3rd.

 Tom Stoltman reclaimed the title of World's Strongest Man with three event wins in the final at the 2024 contest, which was held once again at Myrtle Beach, South Carolina.
 He also became one of 7 men to hold the title at least 3 times.
 Previous champion Mitchell Hooper finished 2nd and Evan Singleton came 3rd.

 Rayno Nel won the 2025 contest on debut in Sacramento by half a point.
-3 time champion Tom Stoltman placed second and 2023 champion Mitchell Hooper third.
+3-time champion Tom Stoltman placed second and 2023 champion Mitchell Hooper third.

+Mitchell Hooper won his second World's Strongest Man title at the 2026 contest in Myrtle Beach, South Carolina.
+Reigning champion Rayno Nel placed second and American Trey Mitchell finished third.